 The ability to update run-time behaviors, such as the version of the DICOM standard supported, without installing a new release of Oracle Database

-See Oracle Multimedia DICOM Developer's Guide for more information about the Oracle Multimedia DICOM feature enhancements introduced in Oracle Database 11g, Release 1.
+Oracle Multimedia DICOM Developer's Guide for more information about Oracle Multimedia DICOM

-Oracle Multimedia supports image processing, such as image format transcoding, image cutting, image scaling, and generating thumbnail images.
-In addition, specifically when the destination image file format is RAW Pixel (RPIX) format or Microsoft Windows Bitmap (BMPF) image format, Oracle Multimedia supports a variety of operators for changing the format characteristics.
-See Oracle Multimedia Reference for more information.
+Oracle Multimedia supports image processing, such as format transcoding, cutting, scaling, generating thumbnail images, and applying watermarks.
+In addition, when the destination image file format is RAW Pixel (RPIX) or Microsoft Windows Bitmap (BMPF), Oracle Multimedia supports several operators for changing the format characteristics.

 Oracle Multimedia also provides support for the first edition of the ISO/IEC 13249-5:2001 SQL MM Part5:StillImage standard (commonly referred to as the SQL/MM Still Image standard), which includes these object relational types for image characteristics: SI_StillImage, SI_AverageColor, SI_Color, SI_ColorHistogram, SI_FeatureList, SI_PositionalColor, and SI_Texture.